MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick-start/set-up-environment.md

 Please head over to the [Mirantis site](https://www.mirantis.com/software/container-runtime/) for more information.

+> [!NOTE]
+> If you have read this guide and would like additional guidance from the Windows Containers product team, you can reach us at [github/Windows-Containers](https://github.com/microsoft/Windows-Containers) where you will find information about getting time on the product team’s calendar to chat.

 # [Containerd](#tab/containerd)

 [Containerd](https://github.com/containerd/containerd) is an industry-standard container runtime with an emphasis on simplicity, robustness and portability.
 It is available as a daemon for Linux and Windows, which can manage the complete container lifecycle of its host systemW: image transfer and storage, container execution and supervision, low-level storage and network attachments, etc.